Top Tips to Save Money over the Festive Season

 Look for discount codes

 If you do a lot of your Christmas shopping online, it is a good idea to check if there are any discount codes for the store you are making a purchase from.
-To do this, simply type in the name of the store and ‘discount code 2015’ into your search engine and it should bring up any active codes.
+Simply type in the name of the store and ‘discount code 2018’ into your search engine and it should bring up any active codes.
 These discounts really range, you could have free delivery or even 50% off!

 Be cautious when buying gift cards

 A gift card can be a great gift for someone if you are unsure of what to buy for them.
-However, it is worth remembering (especially in the recent climate) that if a company goes into administration or is bought out then the policies surrounding gift cards can change.
+It is worth remembering that if a company goes into administration then the policies surrounding gift cards can change.
 In some occasions companies can stop accepting gift cards altogether.
-If in doubt about a company it is always worth spending a little bit of time doing some research just to be sure.

 Remember: Although not advertised, many gift cards have an expiry date (usually about two years or so).

 It is a good idea to check eBay for anything on your buying list before splurging on it.
-Many items on eBay are like new (and often still in the original packaging) so it is worth seeing what you can find.
+Many items on eBay are like new so it is worth seeing what you can find.
 Second hand items on eBay are often a fraction of the original price so you could make a real saving!

 Waste not, want not!

-Many people make the mistake of wasting a lot of things over Christmas and, as we all know, wasting anything can amount to spending unnecessary money later on.
+Many people make the mistake of wasting a lot of things over Christmas.
+As we all know, wasting anything can amount to spending unnecessary money later on.
 Think about what you can utilise over the Christmas period.
 A good example is cutting up last years’ cards to create festive gift tags!

 Save your nectar points